5 Benefits of Chia Seeds and How Much to Eat a Day

 What Are Chia Seeds?

-These tiny seeds have been used as food and medicine for over 5,500 years.
-They are harvested from Salvia hispanica, a flowering plant that belongs to the Lamiaceae family.
+These tiny seeds have been used as food and medicine for thousands of years.
+They are harvested from a flowering plant that belongs to the Lamiaceae family (the same family as mint).
 What makes them stand out is their unique nutritional profile.

-The dietary fats in chia seeds are mostly polyunsaturated fatty acids (PUFAs), such as omega-3 and omega-6.
-As the American Heart Association (AHA), points out, these nutrients may protect against cardiovascular problems and lower bad cholesterol levels.
+Another 31 to 34 percent is fat.
+The dietary fats in chia seeds are mostly polyunsaturated fatty acids, such as omega-3s and omega-6s.
+These nutrients may protect against cardiovascular problems and lower "bad" LDL cholesterol levels, per the American Heart Association (AHA).

 The AHA recommends replacing trans and saturated fats with monounsaturated and polyunsaturated fatty acids to keep your heart healthy.
 Avocado, nuts, seeds, sesame oil and olive oil are all good sources of monounsaturated fats.